astronomer/airflow-guides/guides/soda_guide.md

 ### Step 4: Run soda scan using the BashOperator

-The DAG code itself stays very simple with one task using the `BashOperator` to execute the `soda scan` command.
-Of course it is possible to incorporate data quality checks using Soda Core in different locations within your data pipeline.
+In a DAG, Soda Core checks are executed by using the `BashOperator` to run the `soda scan` command.
+The DAG below shows how to reference the configuration and checks YAML files in the command.

 ```python
 from airflow import DAG